mwat56/Nele/README.md

     $ ./blog -h

 	Usage: ./blog [OPTIONS]

 	-blogname string
-        Name of this Blog (shown on every page) (default "Meine Güte, was für'n Blah!")
+		Name of this Blog (shown on every page)
+		(default "Meine Güte, was für'n Blah!")
 	-certKey string
 		<fileName> the name of the TLS certificate key
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog/certs/server.key")
 	-certPem string
 		<fileName> the name of the TLS certificate PEM
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog/certs/server.pem")
 	-datadir string
 		<dirName> the directory with CSS, IMG, JS, POSTINGS, STATIC, VIEWS sub-directories
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog")
 	-hashfile string
 		<fileName> (optional) the name of a file storing #hashtags and @mentions
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog/hashfile.db")
 	-ini string
 		<fileName> the path/filename of the INI file
+		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog/blog.ini")
 	-lang string
 		(optional) the default language to use  (default "de") -listen string
 		the host's IP to listen at  (default "127.0.0.1") -log string
-        (optional) name of the logfile to write to (default "/dev/stdout")
+		(optional) name of the logfile to write to
+		(default "/dev/stdout")
 	-maxfilesize string
 		max. accepted size of uploaded files (default "10MB") -pa
 		(optional) posting add: write a posting from the commandline -pf string
 		<fileName> (optional) post file: name of a file to add as new posting
 	-port int
 		<portNumber> the IP port to listen to  (default 8181)
 	-realm string
 		(optional) <hostName> name of host/domain to secure by BasicAuth (default "This Host")
 	-theme string
 		<name> the display theme to use ('light' or 'dark')
 		(default "light")
 	-ua string
 		<userName> (optional) user add: add a username to the password file
 	-uc string
 		<userName> (optional) user check: check a username in the password file
 	-ud string
 		<userName> (optional) user delete: remove a username from the password file
 	-uf string
 		<fileName> (optional) user passwords file storing user/passwords for BasicAuth
 		(default "/home/matthias/devel/Go/src/github.com/mwat56/go-blog/pwaccess.db")
 	-ul
 		(optional) user list: show all users in the password file -uu string
 		<userName> (optional) user update: update a username in the password file

 	Most options can be set in an INI file to keep the command-line short ;-)

     $ _